influenzanet/influenzanet.github.io/docs/survey-engine/00-intro.md

 # About the Survey Engine

-What we call a "survey" can be ambiguous it can refer to several things : the intended data collection (what we want to collect), and the survey implementation, the instrument (what we collect actually ).
+What we call a "survey" can be ambiguous it can refer to several things : the intended data collection (what we want to collect), and the survey implementation, the instrument (what we actually collect).

 The Survey Engine is composed of two separated (and partly independent)